jetify-com/devbox/docs/app/docs/guides/plugins.md

 If a plugin is available for your package, it will activate when you install the plugin using `devbox add <package name>`.

 ## Current Plugins
-Plugins are available for the following packages.
-You can activate the plugins for these packages by running `devbox add <package_name>`:
+Built-in plugins are available for the following packages.
+You can activate the plugins for these packages by running `devbox add <package_name>`

 * [Apache](../devbox_examples/servers/apache.md) (apacheHttpd)
 * [Caddy](../devbox_examples/servers/caddy.md) (caddy)
 * [Nginx](../devbox_examples/servers/nginx.md) (nginx)